ionic-team/ionic-framework/packages/core/src/components/button/readme.md

 boolean

-If true, sets the button into a disabled state.
+If true, the user cannot interact with the button.
+Defaults to `false`.

 #### expand